terrajobst/AspNetCore.Docs.pt-br/aspnetcore/fundamentals/servers/kestrel.md

     {
         var tlsFeature = context.Features.Get<ITlsHandshakeFeature>();

-        // Throw NotSupportedException for any cipher algorithm that you don't
+        // Throw NotSupportedException for any cipher algorithm that the app doesn't
         // wish to support.
 Alternatively, define and compare
         // ITlsHandshakeFeature.CipherAlgorithm to a list of acceptable cipher
         // suites.